pippinbarr/cart253/topics/loops/while-loops-in-practice.md

 ## In this module

-- What does a `while`-loop *do*?
+- What could a `while`-loop *do*?
 - The danger zone
+- `while` to the rescue!
+- Beware infinite loops

-## What does a `while`-loop *do*?
+## What could a `while`-loop *do*?

-Fundamentally, a `while`-loop is the most general kind of loop in programming, so it can take care of any kind of *repetition* of instructions.
+Fundamentally, a `while`-loop is the most general kind of loop in programming, so it can take care of *any* kind of repetition of instructions.
+We saw in the previous module, for instance, that it's one way to take care of repetitive drawing instructions (or repetitive text-display, or repetitive calculations, or...).

-However, the *special* thing about a `while`-loop is that you can use it when you *don't know* when the loop will end.
+However, a *special* thing about a `while`-loop is that you can use it when you *don't know ahead of time* when the loop will end.
+That is, you know *why* the loop would end (its *condition*) but not necessarily when that condition will be broken (perhaps because of user-input for example).

-So, you should think about using a `while`-loop when you have a situation where you need to repeat some task, but you *don't know* how many times you'll need to repeat it before you're done.
+So, you should definitely think about using a `while`-loop when you have a situation where you need to repeat some task, but you *don't know* how many times you'll need to repeat it before you're done.

 ## The danger zone